 2020 Fruit and Vegetable Industry Scholarship Application.
 To apply for this scholarship, a student must be a sophomore or above and intend to pursue a career in or connected to the Midwest fruit or vegetable industry.
 Application deadline October 7, 2020.
 Application form.

 - CSS Faculty Awards: Presented annually to students who have completed at least two semesters of study at MSU and who demonstrate outstanding leadership and scholarship.
 The recipients are chosen by a faculty committee.

 - L. S. Robertson Soil and Water Conservation Endowed Scholarship: Presented to a student emphasizing soil and/or water conservation and related fields.
 The recipient is chosen by a faculty committee.

-- Leyton V. Nelson Endowed Scholarship: Presented annually to an undergraduate student who has completed at least two semesters of study and demonstrates outstanding leadership and scholarship.
+- Leyton V. Nelson Endowed Scholarship: Presented annually to an undergraduate student with an interest in corn and dry bean production, who has completed at least two semesters of study and demonstrates outstanding leadership and scholarship.
 The recipient is chosen by a faculty committee.

 - Michigan Crop Improvement Scholarship: Awarded to 8 - 10 undergraduate students.
 If recipients make acceptable academic progress, these scholarships may be renewable.